DabblingDrake/100DaysOfCode-2025/README.md

 - Moduel 2: Convert Data Ypes using Castng and Conversion Techniques in C#
     - Unit 4: Challenge Activity: Complete a challenge to combine string array values as strings and as integers
     - Unit 6: Challenge Activity: Complete a challenge to output math operations as specific number types

+### Day 19 (July 16)
+- Worked on small console app for PTO calcuations [see PTO use or lose repo](https://github.com/DabblingDrake/ptoUseOrLose)
+    - Implemented switch case logic
+    - Learned about enumeration
+    - Learned about DateTime and related methods/Enums